 What are before or after school options for students?

-Before and After Care is offered by Associated Recreation Council (ARC) through Seattle Parks and Recreation/Montlake Community Center onsite at McGilvra.
-The program is located in the lunchroom.
-Am hours are: 6:30 – 7:55 am and Pm hours are: 2:05 -6:00pm.
+After Care is offered by Associated Recreation Council (ARC) through Seattle Parks and Recreation/Montlake Community Center onsite at McGilvra.
+The program is located in the gym for the 2017/2018 year.
+Pm hours are: 2:25 -6:00pm; on Wednesdays with early dismissal, the day starts at 1:10.
 To sign up, contact the Montlake Community Center at 206-684-4736 for assistance.

 Scholarships are available for Kids’ Time classes – to apply for a scholarship, complete and return a scholarship application to the Montlake Community Center.
 Applications can be found in the McGilvra office, at Montlake Community Center, or can be downloaded at http://www.seattle.gov/parks/camps/ files/scholarship_application.pdf.